 This project is not overly complicated but learning how to balance a ceiling fan will require some patient troubleshooting, as there could be several reasons for the problem.
 This guide will help you walk through the basic checks.

 Dust builds up on ceiling fans over time and can clog the fan motor in addition to putting pressure on the ceiling fan blades.
-Either of these problems can contribute to a wobbly ceiling fan; regular cleaning can help eliminate this issue.
+Either of these problems can contribute to a wobbly ceiling fan, but regular cleaning can help.

 - Turn off the ceiling fan and wait for it to come to a complete stop.

 - Position a ladder under the ceiling fan slightly off center and climb up to reach the first blade.